czcorpus/klogproc/README.md

 individual lines and converts them into a target format which is then stored to ElasticSearch or InfluxDB (both at the same time can be used).

-*klogproc* replaces LogStash as a much less resource-hungry alternative.
+*klogproc* replaces LogStash as a much less resource-hungry alternative with some improvements (IPv6 support in geolocation).

 ## Overview